Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 - 🗺 Tips: Visit this street for the best views looking over the Roman Forum.

-Whether you got your Colosseum tickets or tour with the Roman Forums included or not, after your visit, head to Via di Monte Tarpeo for the most beautiful overlooking views of the Roman Forum.
+Whether you got your Colosseum tickets or tour with the Roman Forums included or not, after your visit, head to Via di Monte Tarpeo for the most beautiful views overlooking the Roman Forum.

-This is a site of ancient Roman ruins that once served as important locations for religious, social, and political activities.
+This site features ancient Roman ruins that once served as important centers for religious, social, and political activities.
 Some important sites here are the Senate House, the Temple of Saturn (pictured above), and the Arch of Titus.

 To share some interesting history, the Temple of Saturn originally dates back to 498 B.C. and was used as a treasury.
-This temple was rebuilt over time, so the ancient ruins you see now are from 42 B.C.
+This temple was rebuilt over time, so the ancient ruins you see today date back to 42 B.C.

 Piazza Campidoglio (Capitoline Hill)